Jixerz/CIS171---CIS171BrunnerM/Unit2_Exam/README.txt

 # Project Title

-JavaFX program that lets the user set the horizontal allignment of characters within text field.
-It will also allow the user to increase and decrease the collum size via numerical text field.
+JavaFX program that lets the user input an amount in USD, the program will then output the conversion in Canadian dollars.

 ## Example Output